monkeywithacupcake/open-rdg-api-mcp/README.md

 [![Unofficial Project](https://img.shields.io/badge/Unofficial-purple)](#disclaimer)

-**caution - looks like the RDG is down, if you try to use it right now it will fail**

 ## Disclaimer <a name="disclaimer"></a>
 This is an **independent, open-source experiment**.
 It is **not** affiliated with, endorsed by, or sponsored by the U.S. Department of Agriculture (USDA) or USDA Rural Development